 - Optionally, add a description to the dashboard.
 This will appear next to the command when a user types

-If you would like to split up commands into logical groups, you can create subspaces within the Lookerbot command space.
+If you would like to split up commands into logical groups, you can create subfolders within the Lookerbot command folder.
 This will group the commands in the help list.

 You use a command by typing the name of the command, and then any filter values you want to add.
 Filters are optional, and the query will run without that filter if no values are specified.
 For example, we can run the

 customer map in command, filtered for New York, like so:

 If you are also using the Slack (Beta) action, you cannot use

 /lookerslash commands.
 In place of

 - @mention Lookerbot.
 This can be done in any channel in which Lookerbot is present.

 - Use the slash command.
 This can be done if the slash command has been configured during setup.

 - Direct message Lookerbot.
 If you send a message directly to Lookerbot, you don't need to prepend the command with anything.